 Welcome to Spain.
-Should you wish to stay here you might consider arranging citizenship.
-Once you have done this you may also be entitled to a Spanish passport, enabling you to travel the EU whether this is for business or pleasure.
-This guide will look at:
+Should you wish to stay here you might consider arranging Spanish citizenship.
+Once you do this, you may also be entitled to a Spanish passport, enabling you to travel throughout the EU whether this is for business in Spain or pleasure.
+This guide looks at topics such as:

 - Spanish passport benefits

 - Spanish passport eligibility